jlgerber/jlgerber.github.io/pages/devops/docker/docker2.md

 ```

 This will list the currently configured storage driver.
 However, one has choices and a good place to start is here ( [Docker Storage Drivers](https://docs.docker.com/storage/storagedriver/select-storage-driver/) )

+#### Docker Registries, Repositories, and Tags

+Docker images are identified by unique tags, sotred in repositories, optionally tracked by registries.
+As a reminder here are some definitions (thanks stackoverflow)

+##### Registry

+A service responsible for hosting and distributing images.
+The default registry is the Docker Hub.

+##### Repository

+A collection of related images (usually providing different versions of the same application or service).

+##### Tag

+An alphanumeric identifier attached to images within a repository (e.g., 14.04 or stable ).

+So the command ```docker pull amouat/revealjs:latest``` will download the image tagged latest within the ```amouat/revealjs``` repository from the Docker Hub registry.